 The dialogue continued in October 2011 with the invitation from the Ethnologisches Museum Berlin under the title New Cultures of Collaboration – Sharing of Collections with additional participation of the Ethnographic State Collections Saxony and the Museum Volkenkunde, Leiden.
 In this workshop, German funding programmes and grants for visiting scholars were introduced; additionally, it was agreed that the collections from the Benin Kingdom of the participating museums would be made available online to facilitate future research.

 In February 2013, the dialogue continued further in Benin City with the workshop Meeting of Nigerian Officials and European Representatives over Benin Bronzes in European Museums.
-The workshopconcluded in a press conference presenting the Benin Plan of Action.
-Building on previous collaboration, dialogue meetings were held in Cambridge (UK) and Leiden (the Netherlands) in the past two years.
+The workshop concluded in a press conference presenting the Benin Plan of Action.
+Since 2017, annual meetings of the participants have taken place based on the collaboration achieved so far.
 An official press statement from the latest meeting 2019 in Benin City (Nigeria) can be found here.